cashfree/cashfree-payout-python/README.md

 ## Usage

 Once the app.py file is setup you can run the executable, to run the entire flow.
-Authorise, check and add beneficiary, request for a payout transfer and get the transfer status.
+Authorize, check and add beneficiary, request for a payout transfer and get the transfer status.

 run the following command in the terminal to run the script: